ESSENTIAL DUTIES AND RESPONSIBILITIES: include the following. Other duties may be assigned.

 Must be able to read, write and communicate in the English language.

 LICENSES, CERTIFICATES, REGISTRATIONS:

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is regularly required to sit and talk or hear.
-The employee frequently is required to walk.
-The employee is occasionally required to stand; reach with hands and arms; and stoop, kneel, crouch, or crawl.
-The employee must occasionally lift and/or move up to 10 pounds.
-Specific vision abilities required by this job include close vision and distance vision.
+While performing the duties of this job, the employee is regularly required to stand, walk, and talk or hear.
+The employee frequently is required to sit; use hands to finger, handle, or feel; reach with hands and arms; and stoop, kneel, crouch, or crawl.
+The employee is occasionally required to climb or balance.
+The employee must occasionally lift and/or move up to 25 lbs.
+Specific vision abilities required by this job include close vision, distance vision, and depth perception.